 For example, a laptop can belong to the family of ‘Laptops and Accessories,’ however, it can fall into many categories like brand name, laptop type, storage type, operating system type, etc.

 2. Pricing Configuration

-As mentioned above, the ‘Product Library’ in HubSpot CPQ is a single place to add pricing information along with the product details.
+As mentioned above, the ‘Product Library’ in HubSpot CPQ is a single place to add pricing information along with product details.
 The pricing functionality of HubSpot CPQ includes limited fields like price, billing frequency, unit cost, and term length.
 It is suitable for businesses having a handful of products/services and standard/flat pricing.
 When you add the unit cost, HubSpot CPQ gives the margin on every product and upfront calculates the total profit you will be making.

 Revv’s Price Books feature provides a robust infrastructure to optimize prices based on customer dynamics and their business priorities.

 - It is capable to handle complex business logic

 - It allows you to create as many Price Books as your business segments demand like Price Books based on geography, currency, product lines, buyer groups, etc.